Australia’s 10 deserts

 “The desert is filled with woodland, grassland, and savanna plants,” says James.
-“Amongst these desert plants, mulga covers 20–25% of the continental land area, and spinifex covers another 20–25% of the land.”
+“Amongst these desert plants, mulga covers 20–25 per cent of the continental land area, and spinifex covers another 20–25 per cent of the land.”

 Australia’s deserts are home to a variety of endemic animals too, including reptiles, birds, mammals, frogs, and insects.
 Because of the sheer size of our arid regions, knowledge of the deserts fauna continually shifts as new species are discovered.

 Of all deserts worldwide, Australia’s have the richest diversity of lizard fauna.
 Over 210 species of reptiles live throughout arid Australia – the most infamous is perhaps the desert death adder snake (Acanthophis pyrrhus).
 Despite its name, the death adder’s venom is, according to the Clinical Toxicology Resources at the University of Adelaide, slightly less potent than the venom of the common brown snake, the tiger snake, or the taipan.
 Yet in the desert, away from medical attention, a snake’s bite is much more difficult to treat.